 Attendance and Punctuality

-Attendance here at Oasis Academy Warndon is co-ordinated by Mrs Baker (Deputy Principal).
-We have a Attendance and Admissions Officer, Mrs Amey Lewis who works closely with Mrs Baker on a daily basis.
+Attendance here at Oasis Academy Warndon is co-ordinated by Mrs Owen (Principal).
+We have an Attendance and Admissions Officer, Mrs Amey Lewis who works closely with Mrs Owen on a daily basis.

 Attendance and Access to the School Site